 - We need to see recent editions or URLs of your publications so that we can make sure you are a “relevant” publisher as defined by the Crime and Courts Act 2013.

 - You need to complete a Statement of Arrangements Questionnaire that sets out the compliance arrangements for each title you publish.

-Email the above to email@example.com.
-We will evaluate what you’ve sent us and be in touch if we have any questions.
+After you send the above at firstname.lastname@example.org, we will evaluate what you’ve sent us and be in touch if we have any questions.
 Once we are satisfied that you meet the requirements of our Regulatory Scheme, we will send you a contract that details the services we will provide that you should sign and return.

 - Publicise how your complaints scheme works and let your readers know that you are regulated by IMPRESS in all your publications.
 The easiest way to do this is with our Suggested Wording and Display.